MadTeaPartyGames/the-gonzo-docs/docs/deepdive.md

 >
 > > 1. **Liquify Size** - This will control the size of liquify effect in the x,y,and z directions.
 The higher the value the tighter the waves will be.
 > > 1. **Liquify Distance** - This will control the size of liquify effect in the x,y,and z directions.
 The higher the value the tighter the waves will be.
+> > 1. **Liquify Power** - This value controls the strength of liquify effect .
+The higher the value the image will have a more melted effect.
+> > 1. **Liquify Sharpness** - This value controls the sharpness of liquify effect.
+The lower the value the less intense the effect will be.
 >
 > - **Party Lights**
 >